-Contributions - For the year ended June 30, 2021, PERS employers contributed 0.06% of PERS-covered salaries for Tier One and Tier Two members to fund the normal cost portion of RHIA benefits.
+Contributions - For the year ended June 30, 2022, PERS employers contributed 0.05% of PERS-covered salaries for Tier One and Tier Two members to fund the normal cost portion of RHIA benefits.

 Employer contributions are advance funded on an actuarially determined basis.
 There is no inflation assumption for RHIA postemployment benefits because the payment amount is set by statute and is not adjusted for increases in healthcare costs.
-The number of RHIA participants receiving benefits was 42,857 for the fiscal year ended June 30, 2021, and there were 43,108 active and 12,734 inactive members who meet the requirements to receive RHIA benefits when they retire.
+As of June 30, 2022, the inactive RHIA plan participants currently receiving benefits totaled 41,718, and there were 38,259 active and 12,409 inactive members who meet the requirements to receive RHIA benefits when they retire.

 Plan Audited Financial Report - RHIA is administered by the OPERB.
-The comprehensive annual financial report of the funds administered by the OPERB may be obtained by writing to Oregon Public Employees Retirement System, P.O.
+The annual comprehensive financial report of the funds administered by the OPERB may be obtained by writing to Oregon Public Employees Retirement System, P.O.
 Box 23700, Tigard, OR 97281-3700, by calling (888) 320-7377, or by accessing the PERS web site at www.oregon.gov/pers.